 We need more Christians to stop pretending like it’s cool, funny, or cute to love and eat junk food.
 It’s not good stewardship of our bodies (or the bodies of our children) to be careless about what we eat or expose our bodies to, or to live like popping pills for every ailment is perfectly okay.

-I’ve seen some Christians behave as though it is “godlier” to ignore healthy eating (because “God is sovereign” and we’re “all going to die anyway”).
-They seem to have a weird “I’m above all that” attitude about it.
+It’s not “godlier” to ignore healthy eating (because “God is sovereign” and we’re “all going to die anyway”).
+Reject that “I’m above all that” attitude and take your health seriously!

 It is true that we should neither be fearful or obsessed nor rude, allowing food to be a fellowship breaker; but, giving thanks to God for His good gifts and utilizing them to His glory is simply wise stewardship, and shows an appreciation for His care of us.